acquia/blt/INSTALL.md

 ### Mac OSX

-Ensure that [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) is installed.
+Ensure that [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) is installed (primarily in order to support Homebrew).
 On OSX 10.9+ you can install Xcode with:

         sudo xcodebuild -license
         xcode-select --install